 Is Central Indiana a good place to grow old?
 Are the basic needs of older adults in Central Indiana being met?
 What are emerging trends and issues related to older adults in Central Indiana?

-Older adults are the fastest growing demographic in Central Indiana, as approximately 24,000 adults turn 55 years old and 22,000 turn 60 each year.1 By the year 2030, one in every five Hoosiers will be over the age of 65.2 To enhance the ability of older adults to live and thrive in Central Indiana, it is important to understand the population trends, notable changes, and basic needs of this growing demographic.
+Older adults are the fastest growing demographic in Central Indiana, as approximately 24,000 adults will turn 55 and 22,000 will turn 60 each year.1 By the year 2030, one in every five Hoosiers will be over the age of 65.2 To enhance the ability of older adults to live and thrive in Central Indiana, it is important to understand the population trends, notable changes, and basic needs of this growing demographic.

-The Central Indiana Senior Fund (CISF) in collaboration with The Polis Center at IUPUI (Polis), IU Center for Aging Research (IUCAR), and IU Public Policy Institute’s (PPI) Center for Research on Inclusion and Social Policy developed a suite of information tools about the State of Aging in Central Indiana (SoA), including an annual report, issue briefs on emerging topics, and an interactive information portal (https://centralindiana.stateofaging.org).
+The Central Indiana Senior Fund (CISF) in collaboration with The Polis Center at IU-I (Polis), IU Center for Aging Research (IUCAR), and IU Public Policy Institute’s (PPI) Center for Research on Inclusion and Social Policy developed a suite of information tools about the State of Aging in Central Indiana (SoA), including an annual report, issue briefs on emerging topics, and an interactive information portal (https://centralindiana.stateofaging.org).

-SoA resources provide community leaders, decision-makers, older adult-serving entities, and philanthropic organizations access to place-based information to help identify needed programs, funding, and policies.
+SoA resources provide community leaders, decision-makers, older adult-serving entities, and philanthropic organizations with access to place-based information to help identify needed programs, funding, and policies.
 The aim is to inform discussion and prompt solutions that address the diverse needs of older adults in Central Indiana.
 The ultimate goal is to help older adults in Central Indiana have equal opportunity for a healthy, dignified and enjoyable life.

 Purpose of report: